ooliver1/eludris/plan.md

-A new instance (one the home instance has never seen before) will have to first send an `identify` payload, this payload is simple as it just provides a shared key **private** that both instances can indentify each other with (in case an instance's domain get's compromised) and the instance's id.
+A new instance (one the home instance has never seen before) will have to first send an `identify` payload, this payload is simple as it just provides a shared **private** key that both instances can indentify each other with (in case an instance's domain get's compromised) and the instance's id.

-`/external` routes will take both http requests and websocket payloads in the form of http requests (let's say an instance A has a community with a channel that has user's on other instances, one of which is B when a user from instance B sends a message to `B's domain/external/A's ID/communities/id/channel/id/messages` B will send the websocket message event's payload to `A's domain/communities/id/channel/id/messages/external`, and when a user from instance A send's a message the opposite will happen with A sending a request to B's external route).
+`/external` routes will take both http requests payloads and websocket payloads in the form of http requests (let's say an instance A has a community with a channel that has user's from other instances, one of which is B when a user from instance B sends a message to `B's domain/external/A's ID/channels/:channelid/messages` B will send the websocket message event's payload to `A's domain/external/A's ID/channels/:channelid/message`, and when a user from instance A send's a message the opposite will happen with A sending a request to B's external route).